 11- Duck House Plans With Nesting Area and Run

 This is a very unique idea as compared to the ones we discussed above.
-The roof of this little diy duck house is planted with edible herbs and other plants, to create a green roof.
+The roof of this little diy duck house by tyrantfarms is planted with edible herbs and other plants, to create a green roof.
 This is a great example of how ducks and a duck shelter can become integral parts of your over-all garden design.
 You may also like to see green roof chicken coop plans.
-Detail Instructions at tyrantfarms

 12- A Frame Duck House Plans With Cedar Shingles